 - MIT’s Violence Prevention and Response Program helps individuals in the MIT community who are looking for help in dealing with sexual assault, intimate partner violence, stalking and unhealthy relationships.
 The website Preventing and Addressing Sexual Misconduct at MIT describes MIT’s resources for preventing and addressing sexual misconduct and MIT’s policies and procedures for reporting and investigating complaints of sexual harassment, sexual violence and sexual misconduct.

 - The MIT Work-Life Center can help with resources at any hour of the day or night for a number of areas, including regular and backup child care, elder care, raising teens and young adults, and balancing work and personal life.

 - The Ombuds Office helps people express concerns, resolve disputes, manage conflicts, and learn more productive ways of communicating.
 The Ombuds Office serves as an independent, confidential, neutral and informal resource to the diverse MIT community – it is a resource for faculty, staff, students, and post-docs.

 - The International Students Office assists students in maintaining their legal status in the United States, provides support for their dependents, and promotes interaction with and integration into the MIT community at large.

-Challenges are easier to solve together.
-Sometimes, the first step on the path to a solution is reaching out for help.
-Visit the MIT Together site to find more information on these and other resources that are here to help you.
-Other links include Get Support published by the Division of Student Life, Resources for Students published by the Institute-wide Planning Task Force, and Hospitalization Resources for MIT students.
+Other links include Get Support published by the Division of Student Life, Resources for Students published by the Institute-wide Planning Task Force, Resources to Help Cope in Times of Crisis by the MIT Work Life Center, and Hospitalization Resources for MIT students.

 For student organization funding, resources include the Graduate Student Council; Student Activities Office; and the ODGE, which provides limited financial support for approved student activities upon request.